 There are services which children, young people and parents can go to direct for help, advice and support, and there are other services that require an assessment of you and your child’s needs and circumstances, before a service may be offered.

 Please call or visit us at First Point.

 If you are a professional wanting to refer a family, you can do this by initially contacting the Interviewing Officer, Ros Bishop on 0114 2736944.

 A Common Assessment Form will need to be completed to progress the referral.

 Some families may be experiencing difficulties coping, and receive additional support.
 We will assess your needs and discuss with you and, with your agreement, with other professionals, to find a suitable service.

-Specialise in delivering services to children with special needs/disabilities aged 5-16 years on a city wide service basis.
+Specialise in delivering services to children with special needs or disabilities aged 5 to 16 years on a city wide service basis.

 ‘the child has a major physical impairment and/or moderate to severe learning disability, and there is an ongoing high level of dependency on others for personal care and the meeting of other basic needs’.